-4.9.2 Indication of super or heavy wake turbulence category
+4.9.2 Indication of heavy wake turbulence category

-For aircraft in the SUPER or HEAVY wake turbulence categories the word "super" or "heavy" shall be included, as appropriate, immediately after the aircraft call sign in the initial radiotelephony contact between such aircraft and ATS units.
+For aircraft in the heavy wake turbulence category the word "Heavy" shall be included immediately after the aircraft call sign in the initial radiotelephony contact between such aircraft and ATS units.

-Note 1.- Wake turbulence categories are specified in the instructions for completing Item 9 of the flight plan in Appendix 2.
+Note.-Wake turbulence categories are specified in the instructions for completing Item 9 of the flight plan in Appendix 2.